Incoming Visiting Students

 - in a Second Cycle Degree Programme requiring for entry the possession of a First Cycle Degree, or an equivalent degree from a programme lasting at least 3 years.

-These students shall be currently enrolled at their home institution in a Second Cycle or Third Cycle (i.e. Research Doctorate) Degree Programme.
-If the degree programme they are enrolled in is a Single Cycle Degree Programme, they shall be enrolled in at least the fourth year of it.
+The applicants shall be currently enrolled at their home institution in a Second Cycle or Third Cycle (i.e. Research Doctorate) Degree Programme.
+If the degree programme they are enrolled in is a Single Cycle Degree Programme, they must be enrolled at least in the fourth year of it.

 The following documents shall be submitted along with the application form duly signed:

-- passport copy (for EU students only, a valid identity card);
+- passport copy (For EU students: a valid ID);

-- a presentation letter written by the student in Italian or English stating his/her reasons for wanting to attend any educational activities at Ca' Foscari.
-This letter shall be co-signed by a professor from the student's home institution;
+- a presentation letter written by the student in Italian or English stating their research/study intentions; the letter must be co-signed by a Professor or an Academic Tutor at the student’s home university;

-- a transcript of records, in Italian or in English;
+- a certificate of enrolment in your current degree programme, in Italian or English;

 The applicant shall submit his/her application along with the above listed documents to the e-mail address email@example.com.

-The Welcome Unit will then contact the candidates with an email containing all the details on the enrolment procedures.
+The Counseling and Welcome Unit will then contact the candidates by email containing all the details on the enrolment procedures in detail.

-In order to take part in the educational activities described before, the Visiting Student shall pay an enrolment fee, only after his/her application has been accepted by the Admission Committee and no later than the beginning of the semester at Ca' Foscari University.
+Visiting Student shall pay an enrolment fee, once his/her application has been accepted by the Admission Committee and no later than the beginning of the semester at Ca' Foscari University.

-bearing in mind that a maximum of 60 university credits can be earned each academic year.
+keeping in mind that a maximum of 60 university credits can be obtained each academic year.

-- As for research activities, the enrolment is free for periods of stay under 30 days;
+- For research activities, the enrolment is free of charge for periods of stay under 30 days;

-- As for research activities, the enrolment fee is EUR 200.00 for periods of stay between 31 days and 6 months;
+- For research activities, the enrolment fee is EUR 200.00 for periods of stay between 31 days and 6 months;

-- Visiting Students who wish to take part in any course at Ca' Foscari may attend classes and other educational activities of all First or Second Cycle Degree Programmes (they will be admitted to courses with limited enrolment only after verifying if any places are available).
+- Visiting Students who wish to take part in any course at Ca' Foscari University may attend classes and other educational activities from all First or Second Cycle Degree Programmes (they will be admitted to courses with limited enrolment only after verifying if any spots are available).